 Sustainability In Action @ Toko School

-The worm farm will be monitored and run by Room 2.
+This will be monitored and run by Rooms 1 and 2.
 They will care for the worms by feeding them and monitoring the temperature for cold.
-Worm Wee will be taken from the wormery and used in our school garden and sold at the Country Fair/to our community.
+Worm Tea / Comfrey Tea etc will be taken from the Fertiliser Factory and used in our school garden.
+There will be containers for worm scraps in each classroom which Rooms 1 and 2 will be responsible for emptying and putting into the worm farm.

 Room 3 will be responsible for the recycling of paper within the school.
 This will be done as a class duty every day.
 Monitors will be responsible for keeping the recycling centre tidy, ensuring paper recycling is carried out correctly, educating others and will inform the principal when the fadge needs to be taken to the town recycling centre.